arancaytar/aran-web/source/about/index.html.md

   (I used to recommend my PGP key ([`0x53EF6955`](/about/pgp.txt)) at this point, but frankly I am no longer convinced it's a [worthwhile security measure](/about/security).)
 - I am active on Twitter as [@arancaytar](https://twitter.com/arancaytar).
-- I have a GitHub account at [@arancaytar](https://github.com/arancaytar), but as most of my dev work so far has been under another identity, it's very empty.
+- Some of my code is published on GitHub as [@arancaytar](https://github.com/arancaytar).